|

 In addition, cucumber, zucchini, and watermelon share similar soil nutrients and moisture requirements, creating a competitive environment where all plants suffer.

-Three ripe zucchini against a bright white background. he image is meant identify watermelon companion plants..
+Three ripe zucchini.
+The image is meant to help identify watermelon companion plants..

 Squash and Pumpkins

-Squash and pumpkins will also compete for nutrients and water and share the same diseases as watermelon, making them poor companion plants for watermelon.
+Squash and pumpkins will also compete for nutrients and water, and share the same diseases as watermelon, making them poor companion plants.

-In addition to these challenges, pumpkins and squash grow large and can take over a space very quickly.
+In addition to these challenges, pumpkins and squash grow large and can quickly take over a space.
 Your pumpkin vines can very easily overtake your watermelons.

-Butternut squash against a bright white background. he image is meant identify watermelon companion plants..
+Butternut squash sliced in half.
+The image is meant identify watermelon companion plants.

 Tomatoes